tpetersonkth/tpetersonkth.github.io/_unpublishedPosts/HTB-Ready-Writeup.md

 ![help](/assets/{{ imgDir }}/help.png)

 We can use [searchsploit](https://www.exploit-db.com/searchsploit) to search for exploits for this version of GitLab by executing `searchsploit gitlab 11.4.7`.
 As can be seen below, this results in two python scripts.
 Both of these scripts exploit [CVE-2018-19571](https://nvd.nist.gov/vuln/detail/CVE-2018-19571) and [CVE-2018-19585](https://nvd.nist.gov/vuln/detail/CVE-2018-19585).
-We copy [the first one](https://www.exploit-db.com/exploits/49334) to the current directory, by executing `searchsploit -p 49334` and `cp /usr/share/exploitdb/exploits/ruby/webapps/49334.py .`.
+We copy [the first one](https://www.exploit-db.com/exploits/49334) to the current directory by executing `searchsploit -p 49334` and `cp /usr/share/exploitdb/exploits/ruby/webapps/49334.py .`.
 The first command is used to copy the exploit path to the clipboard, to avoid having to type the whole exploit path in the second command.

 ![searchsploit](/assets/{{ imgDir }}/searchsploit.png)

-At the top of the exploit script, we can see the code for parsing command line arguments.
-As can be seen at line 11 to 15 below, values of all of the arguments `-u`, `-p`, `-g`, `-l` and `-P` must be specified when launching the exploit.
+At the top of the exploit script, shown below, we can see the code for parsing command line arguments.
+As can be seen at line 11 to 15, values of all of the arguments `-u`, `-p`, `-g`, `-l` and `-P` must be specified when launching the exploit.
 These correspond to a username, a password, a URL without the port number, a reverse shell IP and a reverse shell port respectively.
 The two last of these should be the IP of the attacking machine and a port number where we listen for connections from the target.

 {% highlight python linenos %}
 [...]